Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 Canopy

-Canopy is an international non-profit organization that works with over 750 different companies to develop business solutions that help protect forests.
-Canopy fosters innovation in the supply chain by providing solutions ranging from policy development to straw paper and pulp products.
 They also provide alternative fibers for clothing, recycled pulp and paper, forest product certifications, and they are Ancient Forest Friendly, which means that they represent the highest ecological qualities in the paper industry.
 Canopy certification can be awarded to both textile and paper suppliers.

-Takeaways: A brand featuring Canopy certification isnโ€™t necessarily sustainable, but the raw materials that are Canopy certified are sourced more sustainably.
+Takeaways: A brand featuring Canopy certification isn’t necessarily sustainable, but the raw materials that are Canopy certified are sourced more sustainably.

 Eco-Cert

-Eco-Cert is an independent company awarding voluntary certification that monitors organic products and sustainable development.
-Eco-Cert sets out to support the environment and encourages agricultural companies to adopt responsible practices.
 In the textile industry, products certified must be grown with materials in compliance with the Organic Cotton Standard.
 Their team of auditors works to strengthen participants’ commitment to reducing environmental impact.

-Takeaways: An Eco-Cert certification not only shows that a company wants to support the environment, but also that theyโ€™re taking steps to become more sustainable.
+Takeaways: While Eco-Cert can certify organic fibers you don’t typically see it in fashion and it’s much more common in beauty products.
+An Eco-Cert certification not only shows that a company wants to support the environment, but also that they’re taking steps to become more sustainable.

 1% for the Planet

 1% for the Planet membership is eligible to any company that is committed to giving back at least 1% of their sales to the environment.
-A membership isnโ€™t just for companies though: individuals who pledge 1% of their annual salary, whether that be through money or volunteer work, can also join the 1% for the Planet network.
-Their mission is to โ€œbring dollars and doers together to accelerate smart environmental giving.โ€ If a brand is a 1% for the Planet member, itโ€™s a good clue that they are committed to more than just profit.
+A membership isn’t just for companies though: individuals who pledge 1% of their annual salary, whether that be through money or volunteer work, can also join the 1% for the Planet network.

-Takeaways: 1% for the Planet membership isnโ€™t a good way to judge whether or not a brand is sustainable.
+Takeaways: 1% for the Planet membership isn’t a good way to judge whether or not a brand is sustainable.
 However, it is a good way to see a brand’s ongoing commitment to the planet.

 PETA Approved Vegan

 PETA certifies apparel, accessories, furniture, or home decor products to be animal-free.
-Note that participants do their own self-auditing, and there are no audits to confirm that participants are being truthful
+Note that participants do their own self-auditing, and there are no audits to confirm that participants are being truthful.

-Takeaways: While this certification can give an idea of whether or not a product is vegan, itโ€™s a good idea to double check or look for other forms of verification.
+Takeaways: While this certification can give an idea of whether or not a product is vegan, it’s a good idea to double check or look for other forms of verification.

 As clothing brands become more and more conscious about ethical and sustainable practices in the manufacturing process, it can be difficult to determine which certifications actually hold up to what the brand is claiming.
 If you want to do your own research then we hope this guide helps!

 Looking to save time?
 The great thing about Eco-Stylist’s certification is that we do the work for you!
-Here’s our two tools to help you cut through the noise and support good brands:

 Got questions about ethical fashion certifications?
 Let us know!

-Article updated 12/28/22.
+Article last updated 5/24/25.

 359Shares